A faulty fuel pump can cause you a lot of trouble. Depending on the vehicle model, replacing a faulty fuel pump can cost up to $1000.

 7. Vehicle stalls when accelerating

-When a fuel pump starts to fail, it is no longer working at a full capacity.
+When a fuel pump starts to fail, it is no longer working at full capacity.
 You are used to accelerating as soon as you hit the gas pedal.
 But, when the fuel pump starts to fail, you will notice the difference when you press the gas pedal.

 Because the fuel pump is about to fail, it is no longer supplying enough fuel pressure to the fuel rail.
 The vehicle will stall even with you pressing the gas pedal.
-This is an clear indication that the fuel pump is failing.
+This is a clear indication that the fuel pump is failing.

 8. Vehicle stalling overall

 If your vehicle stalls when you are accelerating is different from your vehicle stalling even when you are driving your car normally.
 To accelerate, the fuel pump needs to supply the engine with more fuel.
 That requires the fuel pump to work twice as hard.